Easy, Efficient Tricks to Unclog a Toilet Without a Plunger

 The last of the homemade tips to unclog a toilet without a plunger includes a well-known drink that has an incredible action when it comes to clearing pipes – and not only those of the bathroom.
 Cola soda has carbonic acid and phosphoric acid, which will disintegrate whatever was keeping your toilet from working properly.

 Adding this liquid to your toilet will also help eliminate the rust that is common in pipes.
-In fact, research indicates that the sodium benzoate in this soda acts as a corrosion inhibitor.
+In fact, research (Spanish link) indicates that the sodium benzoate in this soda acts as a corrosion inhibitor.

 Here’s how to use it:

 - Measure out 2 cups of this product and pour it down the toilet.

 - Let it act for a few minutes and check that everything is in order.